Why are there lawns?

 University of Maryland Professor Jack Sullivan thinks there has been a shift in attitude.
 He sees fewer lawns being prescribed for landscapes than there used to be.
 And attitudes are changing in terms of how we do lawns.
 Sullivan says that some people have become sensitive about how many chemicals it takes to maintain a lawn.
 “People are less concerned about having the “perfect” lawn.
 So what you’ll find is that it’s okay for the lawn to have clover in it, maybe a few weeds.
 It’s fine.
 I think fewer people are asking for putting greens and fairways, you know? ”

-If you have questions about taking a low impact approach to lawn care, please feel free to contact one our Garden Management specialists.
+If you have questions about taking a low impact approach to lawn care, please feel free to schedule a phone consultation with one of our Garden Management specialists.
 We’d be glad to help you find the best way to maintain your lawn and gardens.